Academic Ultrasound Core Faculty member

 Responsibilities

-Comply with the Life University Honor Code as well as all university and college policies, including those in the Faculty Handbook.
+* Comply with the University Honor Code as well as all university and college policies, including those in the Faculty Handbook.

-Primarily responsible for the instruction, supervision and evaluation of students in the classroom and/or laboratory setting as well as course assessments for the department.
+* Primarily responsible for the instruction, supervision, and evaluation of students in the classroom as well as course assessments for the department.

-Teach class in a professional manner, teaching the material that is present in the syllabus and course outline while complying with guidance from the Program Coordinator.
+* Teach class in a professional manner, teaching the material that is present in the syllabus and course outline.

-Post in a prominent place your teaching and student office hours schedule for each quarter.
-(One student hour is required weekly per class in addition to class time).
-Be present during student office hours.
-Office hours are for the primary purpose of communicating with students regarding the courses you are teaching.
+* Post in a prominent place class time and student office hours schedule for each quarter.
+Be present during student office hours, as office hours are for the primary purpose of communicating with students regarding the courses you are teaching and academic advising.

-Attend scheduled meetings and events as appropriate and as requested by supervisor or program coordinator.
+* Attend scheduled meetings and events as appropriate and as requested by Assistant Dean of Social Sciences.

-Cultivate in oneself and others an attitude of helpfulness, personal commitment to building relationships, managing to the best solution, and user friendly always.
+* Cultivate in oneself and others an attitude of helpfulness, personal commitment to building relationships, managing to the best solution, and user friendliness always.

 Requirements